Cnilton/Cnilton/README.md

 ### Support me

-- It would be great if you can support me and my open source projects! ❤
+- It would be great if you could support me and my open-source projects! ❤

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/C0C33H4GG)